Undisclosed64/Undisclosed64/README.md

 ### A developer who is passionate about building seamless web experiences from front-end to back-end.

 - I'm currently working on Trackr, where I'm building an issue tracker for software.
 I'm using React/Node.js/Express/MongoDB to develop this project.
-- I'm always trying to improve my skills.
+- I love learning new things.
 Currently, I'm learning TypeScript.
 - Feel free to ask me about JavaScript, Node.js, Express, MongoDB or any related queries.
 - You can reach out to me at taheraalam532@gmail.com.